Ahmed-Adel-Morsi/warehouse/README.md

 ## Contributing

-We welcome contributions to improve MyWarehouse.
+We welcome contributions to improve Warehouse.
 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature-name`).